 Take a look at these ten moon legends to get a better sense of how different people see its beauty and wonder.

 There is a very famous Chinese myth about this woman who is said to live on the moon.
-There are different variations of the myth but the basic story is that she and her husband were once immortal beings who were made mortal because of their bad behavior.
-They then attempted to achieve immortality again through the use of a pill but Chang'e got greedy and took too much of the pill and ended up floating up to the moon where she remained stuck over time.
+There are different variations of the myth, but the basic story is that she and her husband were once immortal beings who were made mortal because of their bad behavior.
+They then attempted to achieve immortality again through the use of a pill, but Chang'e got greedy and took too much of the pill and ended up floating up to the moon where she remained stuck forever.
 She is the subject of much Chinese poetry and is one of the central reasons for celebration each Autumn during the Chinese Moon Festival.

 2. Moon Rabbit

-These are the names of the Moon Goddess in Greek and Roman mythology respectively.
-In the myths associated with these goddesses, the goddess is paired with the god of the sun.
-He travels throughout the day and she takes over the journey at night.
+These are the names of the Moon Goddess in Greek and Roman mythology, respectively.
+In the myths associated with these goddesses, the goddess is paired with the god of the sun (Helios in Greek Mythology, Sol in Roman Mythology).
+He travels throughout the day, and she takes over the journey at night.
 She is typically considered to be a passionate goddess who takes many lovers and who represents the desire associated with the moon.

 Not all of the deities associated with the moon are goddesses.
-This is an example of a male god which is associated with the moon.
+This is an example of a male god that is associated with the moon.
 What is interesting about the myths surrounding him are how many of the same symbols from different moon myths are found in the stories about him.
-Although he was an Aztec god, there are associations with the Asian cultures (he was a rabbit, for example, associating him with the aforementioned Moon Rabbit) and even associations with modern day moon myths like the story of the “man on the moon”.
+Although he was an Aztec god, there are associations with the Asian cultures (he was a rabbit, for example, associating him with the aforementioned Moon Rabbit) and even associations with modern-day moon myths like the story of the “man on the moon.”

 The Inuit people of northern regions like Alaska and Greenland have a rather horrifying myth about the moon.
-They believe that Anningan, the Moon god, raped his sister, the sun Goddess.
+They believe that Anningan (also called Igaluk or Aningaaq), the Moon God, raped his sister, the Sun Goddess.
 Worse, they believe that he is still trying to chase her down to possess her.
 That’s why he follows her in the sky every day.
 The waxing and waning of the moon is explained as Anningan chasing her until he is starving and then disappearing for a bit to hunt for food to have the energy to come back to chase her again.